More posts by Nelson Lee

 Folding simulations require a lot of computing power.
 Folding@Home is a simulator that can run across many machines.
 Volunteers, like us, can provide computing power to scientists by running their simulations on our computers.
 Currently, over 200,000 teams are working together to provide computing power to the Folding@Home project.

-The Folding@Home project now has more computing power than the top 7 super computers in the world combined!The project seems to be providing a lot of insight into finding a solution for COVID-19, and they have already identified several potential drug compounds that could be used against the Coronavirus.
+The Folding@Home project now has more computing power than the top 7 super computers in the world combined!The project seems to be providing a lot of insight into finding a solution for COVID-19, and they have already identified several potential drug compounds that could be used against the COVID-19 virus.

 How can I start folding?